Age and female fertility: Family planning

 The inverse correlation between age and female fertility in later reproductive life is argued to motivate family planning prior to reaching 35 years of age.
 The mapping of a woman's ovarian reserve, follicular dynamics and associated biomarkers can give an individual prognosis about future probabilities of pregnancy, thus facilitating an informed choice.
 Especially since certain hormones can affect natural fertility.
 Notably, in women aged 30–44 aiming to conceive spontaneously, a higher level of anti-Müllerian hormone (AMH) has been positively correlated with increased fertility post-age related adjustment.
-Thus, AMH measurements are helpful indicators for the estimation the length of the fertile window.
+Thus, AMH measurements are helpful indicators for the estimation of the length of the fertile window.

 Reproductive medicine

-It is recommended that women have an infertility evaluation if they are over the age of 40 and planning to have a child, or if they are older than 35 and haven't fallen pregnant after trying for a minimum of 6 months.
+It is recommended that women have an infertility evaluation if they are over the age of 40 and planning to have a child, or if they are older than 35 and have not become pregnant after trying for a minimum of six months.
 Infertility can be treated with reproductive technologies, which can be discussed with a qualified fertility specialist such as a reproductive endocrinologist.

-Once such technology is In Vitro Fertilization (IVF), which is an assisted reproductive technology used to treat infertility.
-While many older women may opt for IVF treatment, patients with higher maternal age (>40 years old) were found to have worse outcomes and a higher miscarriage rate compared to 20–30 year olds.
+One such technology is In Vitro Fertilization (IVF), which is an assisted reproductive technology used to treat infertility.
+While many older women may opt for IVF treatment, patients with higher maternal age (>40 years old) have been found to have worse outcomes and a higher miscarriage rate compared to those aged 20–30.

 Most IVF centers will attempt to use the patient's own eggs until approximately ages 43–45.
 Clinically reproductive endocrinologists also tend to pursue IVF more aggressively in women over 35.

-Another fertility procedure is Oocyte cryopreservation (egg freezing), which involved the preservation of oocytes by freezing them.
+Another fertility procedure is Oocyte cryopreservation (egg freezing), which involves the preservation of oocytes by freezing them.
 These can then be thawed, fertilised, and transferred to the uterus through IVF.
 This gives women the ability to delay pregnancy while avoiding the infertility issues that arise from germ cell deterioration.
 Studies show no increased risk of congenital abnormalities in children born from ova that have been cryopreserved, and IVF from thawed eggs has a comparable successful implantation rate to eggs that have never been frozen.
 While chromosomal abnormalities are avoided with egg freezing, pregnancy at older age increases the risk of gestational diabetes, preeclampsia, preterm labor, and cesarean section regardless of conception method.

 However, this field of reproductive technology is still developing and therapeutic interventions to halt or reverse the process of reproductive ageing in women is limited, despite the potential of stem cells which may be used to restore the ovarian reserve.